 ANSI states "employees who may be exposed to hazardous materials shall be instructed in the location and proper use of the equipment."
-Training to perform weekly activations and maintain minimum performance requirements for eye/face wash and shower equipment should be completed and documented by all laboratory occupants.
-See Appendix E for the eye/face wash shower training log sheet.
+EHS will train FAMA and Laboratory personnel on ANSI compliance and the proper use and testing of the equipment.